Aesenil/ytdlp-gui/README.md

 # ytdlp-gui

-A simple video and audio downloader gui using yt-dlp and ffmpeg.
+A simple video and audio downloader gui using tkinter, yt-dlp and ffmpeg.
 An ffmpeg binary needs to be in `./ffmpeg/bin` to work.
 The video or audio is saved in the same directory as the code.